Crotalus cerastes

-Crotalus cerastes, known as the sidewinder, horned rattlesnake or sidewinder rattlesnake, is a pit viper species belonging to the genus Crotalus (the rattlesnakes), and is found in the desert regions of the Southwestern United States and northwestern Mexico.
-Like all other pit vipers, it is venomous.
-Three subspecies are currently recognized.
+Crotalus cerastes, also known commonly as the horned rattlesnake, the sidewinder, and the sidewinder rattlesnake, is a species of pit viper, a venomous snake in the subfamily Crotalinae of the family Viperidae.
+The species is native to desert regions of the Southwestern United States and adjacent northwestern Mexico.
+Three subspecies are recognized as being valid.

 Description

-A small species, adult specimens measure between 43 and 80 cm in length.
-The females are larger than the males, which is unusual for this group of snakes.
+A small species, adult specimens of Crotalus cerastes measure between 43 and 80 cm in total length (tail included).
+The females are larger than the males, which is unique among United States rattlesnakes.

 Usually, 21 rows of keeled dorsal scales occur midbody.
 Males have 141 or fewer ventral scales; females have 144 or fewer.
 It is sometimes referred to as the horned rattlesnake because of the raised supraocular scales above its eyes.
 This adaptation may help shade the eyes or prevent sand drifting over them as the snake lies almost buried in it.
-As only pressure on top of the horns will cause them to fold down, it is concluded that they strike against the roof of rodent burrows to protect their eyes.
+As only pressure on top of the horns will cause them to fold down, it is concluded that they strike against the roof of rodent burrows to protect the eyes.

 The color pattern consists of a ground color that may be cream, buff, yellowish-brown, pink, or ash gray, overlaid with 28–47 dorsal blotches subrhombic or subelliptical in shape.
 In the nominate subspecies, the belly is white and the proximal lobe of the rattle is brown in adults.
 Klauber and Neill describe the ability of this species to display different coloration depending on the temperature—a process known as metachrosis.